-Clinical research at Gundersen Lutheran vital to FDA approval process
+Clinical research at Gundersen vital to FDA approval process

-For several years, Gundersen Lutheran has joined with other major medical centers to conduct research trials essential in determining the safety and effectiveness of new medicines and technologies.
-Many Gundersen Lutheran departments have participated in these trials—among them Cardiology, Endocrinology, Family Practice, Internal Medicine, Neurology, Pediatrics, Pulmonary, Rheumatology and Urology.
+For several years, Gundersen Health System has joined with other major medical centers to conduct research trials essential in determining the safety and effectiveness of new medicines and technologies.
+Many Gundersen departments have participated in these trials—among them Cardiology, Endocrinology, Family Practice, Internal Medicine, Neurology, Pediatrics, Pulmonary, Rheumatology and Urology.

 The Clinical Research department is self-supporting.
 All or most clinical trial-related costs such as clinic visits, laboratory tests, study drugs or devices, and patient stipends for time and travel expenses are paid for with funds provided by the sponsoring pharmaceutical or medical device companies.